go-gitea/gitea/docs/content/doc/development/oauth2-provider.en-us.md

    }
    ```

    The `CLIENT_SECRET` is the unique secret code generated for this application.
 Please note that the secret will only be visible after you created/registered the application with Gitea and cannot be recovered.
-If you lose the secret you must regenerate the secret via the application's settings.
+If you lose the secret, you must regenerate the secret via the application's settings.

    The `REDIRECT_URI` in the `access_token` request must match the `REDIRECT_URI` in the `authorize` request.